stuycs-softdev/proj2-pd7-03-ArmyOfDarkness/Project_Information/dailyQueue.md

 Haoxin - Create HTML File which displays API results

-Tak Chi - Write Text for About Page
+Tak Chi - Write Text for
+About Page - Mission, goals, juniors will use our site and learn stuff.
+Learning stuff college is good = make informed decisions
+Home Page = brief welcome, tell user what they will be able to do our site Design & Acknowledgements - talk about which apis were using

 Alvin - Add ChangePass and add CSS Styling to current HTML Docs